+My final conclusions are...if it weren't for the disappointing key action & key noise and lack of a better internal speaker system, then these models would be much nicer to own.
+Roland also builds an upgraded version of the RP301 called the RP301R and it has many upgrades over the regular RP301 in terms of digital technology & fun features, but unfortunately it has the same key action and sound system and is approx $1999US discount price sold in piano stores only (not sold online).
 The RP301 comes in two attractive colors including brown rosewood (left pic) & black on nice looking furniture style cabinets.
 The F120 comes in a more compact contemporary cabinet in an attractive satin black and satin white (the white looks pretty cool if you like that color - lower left pic) with a useful key cover that folds down flat over the entire piano top and also acts as the music rack backing when opened up.
-The F120 control panel buttons are all the way to the left as you're sitting in front of the piano, and if you happen to be right handed as most people are, this is somewhat inconvenient (it would be for me) when it comes to using the buttons while playing (there are other digital pianos in this price range with control buttons on the left side as well).
-However, the RP301 control buttons are near or in the center above the keys which is a much better placement.
 Both pianos are no doubt reliable because Roland makes good quality electronics and I have owned and played many Roland digital pianos and keyboards over the years, and overall, enjoy playing them and have had few problems with them.
-But unfortunately I am not as impressed by either of these two pianos as I'd like to be and cannot fully recommend them at this time.
-The deficiencies in the areas I mentioned, especially concerning the keyboard action, keys and lack of USB output, make the RP301 overpriced and not very competitive in my opinion as compared to other brands.
-If you still like either of these pianos, and the deficiencies I have mentioned here do not bother you, then you should buy the piano because at the end of the day...it's your money and your decision and there are many things to like about these Roland pianos:).
-But you should also consider other options in this price range by Yamaha, Casio, and Kawai who make competitive models that may give you more "bang for the buck," and for less money
+But unfortunately I am not as impressed by either of these two pianos as I'd like to be and cannot fully recommend them especially because of the deficiencies in the keyboard action and piano sound in the middle portion of the keyboard and I have already mentioned.
+If you still like either of these pianos and the deficiencies I have mentioned here do not bother you, then you should buy the piano because at the end of the day...it's your money and your decision and there are many things to like about these Roland pianos:).
+Roland is a great company and I just wish they did not have these fundamental issues on their RP & F series digital piano cabinet models.
+You should also consider other options in this price range by Yamaha, Casio, and Kawai who make competitive models that (in my opinion) give you more "bang for the buck," and for less money

 If you want more piano info and LOWER PRICES than internet discounts or store prices, please email me at email@example.com or call direct at 602-571-1864.